wessenstam/NHT-EMEA/groupfoundation/foundation.rst

 A Hosted POC reservation provides a fully imaged cluster consisting of 4 nodes.
 To shorten this exercise, your environment has been staged as follows:

-- The existing cluster has been stopped and destroyed
+- A three node cluster using Nodes A, B, and C has been created
-- A single node "cluster" using Node A has been created
+- A single node LAB "cluster" using Node D has been created
-- The Foundation VM disk image has been staged in the Node A cluster Image Service
+- The Foundation VM disk image has been staged in the Node D cluster Image Service

 During the remainder of the exercise, your team will:

-- Install the Foundation VM on Node A
+- Install the Foundation VM on Node D
-- Use Foundation to image Nodes B, C, and D and create a 3 node cluster
+- Use Foundation to image Nodes A, B, and C and create a 3 node cluster

 For the complete steps used to stage the environment, refer to :ref:`diyfoundation_lab`.